Quantum dispersionless KdV hierarchy revisited: Conclusion

 Another difference is that, in the construction of \cite{buryak2016double,dubrovin2016symplectic}, what matters is the quantum Hamiltonians, instead of quantum Hamiltonian densities.
 Indeed, the eigenvalue problem considered in \cite{dubrovin2016symplectic} only depends on the deformed Hamiltonians as local functionals, and does not depend on the choice of densities.
 However, in our construction, the densities $h_n$ are important since we are considering operators

 and we cannot add arbitrary terms in $\qp_x\mathcal A$ to $h_n$.

 Despite these differences, our results also share similarity to the known results.
+Besides the conjectural relation $H_n = H_n^{BR}$, the common eigenvectors of $H_n^{BR}$ computed in \cite{dubrovin2016symplectic} are also given by Schur polynomials, and further properties of quantum KdV hierarchy studied in \cite{van2024quantum,ittersum2024quantum,ruzza2021spectral} seem to be applicable to the present setting.
 Therefore, it makes sense to conjecture that our formulation is equivalent to the formulation presented in \cite{buryak2016double,dubrovin2016symplectic} in some sense.
 For example, can we actually recover the results in \cite{dubrovin2016symplectic} using results of the present paper?
-Is the above bracket constructed in \cite{buryak2016double} related to the bracket presented in this paper by a certain transformation?
+Is the bracket constructed in \cite{buryak2016double} related to the bracket presented in this paper by a certain transformation?
 These problems are still under investigation.